Bridge of the Americas: The bridge project

 The idea of a permanent bridge over the canal had been proposed as a major priority as early as 1923.
-Subsequent administrations of Panama pressed this issue with the United States, which controlled the Canal Zone; and in 1955 the Remón-Eisenhower treaty committed the United States to building a bridge.
+Subsequent administrations of Panama pressed this issue with the United States, which controlled the Canal Zone; and in 1955 the Remon–Eisenhower Treaty committed the United States to building a bridge.

 A contract worth $20,000,000 was awarded to John F. Beasly & Company who built the bridge out of steel and reinforced concrete, and the project was initiated in a ceremony which took place on December 23, 1958, in the presence of United States Ambassador Julian Harrington, and Panamanian President Ernesto de la Guardia Navarro.
 Construction began on October 12, 1959, and took nearly two and a half years to complete.

 The inauguration of the bridge took place on October 12, 1962, with great ceremony.
 The ribbon was cut by Maurice H. Thatcher, after which those present were allowed to walk across the bridge.
 The ceremony was given full nationwide coverage on radio and television; significant precautions were taken to manage the large crowds of people present.
 These proved inadequate, however, and pro-Panamanian protesters disrupted the ceremony, even removing the memorial plaques on the bridge.